Henrik Kacser: Areas of research

-in this early period attracted little attention, with even the most highly cited paper having only 52 citations by in 65 years.
+in this early period attracted little attention, with even the most highly cited paper having only 52 citations in 65 years.
 Between 1957 and 1973 he had only four publications, and it would have been easy to conclude that his career was over.
 However, that would have been completely wrong.

 Kacser's work falls into four distinct categories: 1. building a foundation in physical chemistry; 2. development of metabolic control analysis; 3. consolidation and 4. expansion.
 Only in the third phase of his career his expertise in genetics came to light when he set out to find experimental models to demonstrate the correctness of his paper on metabolic control analysis.